 - Undergraduates, simply re-enroll in the class.
 After you complete the class, the Registrar will add the correct code to your transcript.

 - Graduate students, you must file a petition and receive advance approval to repeat a class.
-Pick up a petition from your department or at the Office of Graduate Studies (OGS).
+Pick up a petition from your department or at the Graduate Division.

 - After you complete the class and after grades for that quarter are posted, check your transcript by looking at your Academic History.

-- A repeat code at the far right of the class lets you know that your class data has been adjusted.
+- A repeat code at the far right of the class lets you know how your class data has been adjusted.